Article · Mar 6, 2026

 with check (true);

-Then the trigger function can drop security definer and run as the calling role.
+Drop security definer from the trigger function and it runs as the calling role.
 The Supabase docs now recommend this approach for new projects because it keeps the function-privilege surface smaller.
 I have used both.
 The SECURITY DEFINER pattern is more compact; the policy-based approach is more auditable.
-Pick one and stick with it.

-A real-world failure I saw on an inherited project: the team had “removed the signup link” from the frontend by hiding the button and rerouting /signup to a 404.
-They believed signup was disabled.
+On one inherited project, the team had “removed the signup link” by hiding the button and rerouting /signup to a 404.
+They believed signup was off.
 It was not.

-- Frontend.
-Remove the signup UI entirely.
-Not just hidden; gone.
-The login page should be login-only.
+- Remove the signup UI.
+Not hidden.
+Gone.
+The login page is login-only.

-- Invite path.
-Write an edge function that uses the service-role key (an admin-level credential that bypasses the signup toggle) to call
+- Write an invite edge function.
+Use the service-role key to call

-Of those three only the project toggle is load-bearing.
-The frontend layer is honesty so a developer who finds the login page knows what they are looking at.
-The invite path is the controlled way through.
+Of those, only the project toggle is load-bearing.
+The frontend removal is for clarity so a developer reading the codebase knows the intent.
+The invite path is the mechanism.

 -- Migration: bootstrap two-layer identity (run as one transaction)